Saksham-Khanna/Learning-Management-Platform/README.md

 Create a file named .env in the frontend folder with the following line:
 REACT_APP_API_URL=http://localhost:5000

-Never upload the .env file to GitHub.
-Add it to .gitignore.

 Features:

 Login and Register for learners and instructors